fnproject/fn/docs/lambda/import.md

 fnctl lambda aws-import arn:aws:lambda:us-west-2:123141564251:function:my-function us-east-1 user/my-function
 ```

-will import the function code from the region `us-east-1` to a directory called `./my-function`.
-It will
+will import the function code from the region `us-east-1` to a directory called `./user/my-function`.
+Inside the directory you will find the `function.yml`, `Dockerfile`, and all the files needed for running the function.
-then create a docker image called `my-function`.

 Using Lambda with Docker Hub and IronFunctions requires that the Docker image be
 named `<Docker Hub username>/<image name>`.
 This is used to uniquely identify